 Christophersen’s belief in updating tried & true architectural styles is most apparent in his religious constructions.
 With a Neo-Romanesque design much like the church above, the chapel for La Santa Unión de los Sagrados Corazones in Caballito is crisp & modern… but with multiple references to the past.
 For me, the best part is the wide, round apse with lots of windows.
 Christophersen uses modern materials to allow light to enter… something impossible in the 11th century.
 These days, the chapel has been re-dedicated to Our Lady of Caacupé.

 Another chapel on Avenida Córdoba is Neogothic.
-Never made it inside though:
+I never made it inside though:

 The Russian Orthodox Church in San Telmo is textbook for this kind of temple.
 While Christophersen did not design the plans, he was responsible for the construction: